 What is a cyclone?

 A cyclone, also known as a tropical cyclone, occurs when winds rotate inwards to low atmospheric pressure over warm tropical or subtropical waters.
+Because of the Pacific Ocean’s consistent warm water, tropical cyclones form year-round with peak season occurring from November to next year’s April in the South Pacific.

 The situation for children